Complete Cubaris Isopod Care Guide - Isopods For Sale UK | PostPods

 Panda King (Cubaris sp.)

 Striking black and white colouration that gives the species its name.
-Vietnamese cave origin.
-Adults reach 8-12mm.
+Cave origin in central and northern Vietnam.
+Adults reach 10-15mm.
 Browse our Panda King Isopods.

 White Shark (Cubaris sp.)

-Smaller Cubaris with tri-coloured pattern (white, orange, dark blue/grey).
+Smaller Cubaris with a tri-coloured pattern (white, orange, dark blue/grey).
 Thai origin.
 Adults around 8mm.
-Properly one of the easier Cubaris to keep.
+One of the easier Cubaris to keep.
 Browse our White Shark Isopods.

 Pink Panda King (Cubaris sp.)